 - Thoughts of death or suicidal ideation.

-Depression is a mood disorder which negatively impacts how a person thinks, feels and acts.
-It is characterised by constant feelings of sadness, exhaustion and an intense sense of apathy.
+Depression is a mood disorder that negatively impacts how a person thinks, feels, and acts.
+It is characterized by constant feelings of sadness, exhaustion, and an intense sense of apathy.
 Depression is the number one cause of disability worldwide and occurs commonly with other mental health conditions.
 Studies show that people diagnosed with a mood disorder are twice as likely to abuse substances and are also more likely to suffer from anxiety or burnout than people without the condition.

 However, when a person suffers from clinical depression, otherwise known as major depressive disorder (MDD), there is no variation in their feelings for an extended period (at least two weeks).
 As a result, they can begin to feel an overwhelming sense of numbness and apathy which can bring negative emotions such as sadness or anger with it.
 In many cases, it is the inability to feel joy or happiness that is the most painful part of the depression, rather than the feelings of sadness or anger.

-The best treatment for depression is centered on extensive psychotherapy, lifestyle adjustments and medication (if deemed necessary).
-As depression often occurs alongside anxiety and substance abuse issues, a treatment programme that can treat multiple mental health conditions at once is the most effective.
-Psychotherapeutic techniques such as cognitive behavioural therapy, psychodynamic therapy or interpersonal therapy are highly effective in minimising the symptoms of depression.
-Adequate sleep, exercise, a healthy diet and a strong mind-body connection are also crucial to aid recovery from depression.
+The best treatment for depression is centered on extensive psychotherapy, lifestyle adjustments, and medication (if deemed necessary).
+As depression often occurs alongside anxiety and substance abuse issues, a treatment program that can treat multiple mental health conditions at once is the most effective.
+Psychotherapeutic techniques such as cognitive behavioral therapy, psychodynamic therapy, or interpersonal therapy are highly effective in minimizing the symptoms of depression.
+Adequate sleep, exercise, a healthy diet, and a strong mind-body connection are also crucial to aid recovery from depression.

 As we aim to treat only one client at a time, there are times when we cannot admit someone at short notice.
 Please get in touch with us to discuss availability.